sunfounder/kepler-kit/docs/source/video_course/lesson28.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 28: Connecting the Raspberry Pi Pico W to WiFi
+Lesson 28: Connecting the Raspberry Pi Pico W to WiFi
 =============================================================================

 This tutorial covers setting up a client-server relationship between a Raspberry Pi Pico W and a PC over Wi-Fi: